-Five charged over attack on Kurdish asylum seeker in London
+Five charged in attack on Kurdish asylum seeker in London

 - The Kurdish-Iranian, 17, was set upon by a large group as he stood at a bus stop

-- He suffered a fractured skull and blood clot on the brain
+- He suffered a fractured skull and a blood clot on the brain

-London (CNN)Five people have been charged over a brutal attack on a teenage asylum-seeker in London that left him with serious head injuries.
+London (CNN)Five people have been charged in a brutal attack on a teenage asylum-seeker in London that left him with serious head injuries.

-Police said that a group of about 20 people were involved in the attack on the 17-year-old in Croydon, south-east London, which they said was being treated as a hate crime.
+Police said that a group of about 20 people was involved in the attack on the 17-year-old in the Croydon borough of southeast London, which they said was being treated as a hate crime.

-The Press Association said the teenager was Kurdish Iranian and suffered a fractured skull and a blood clot on his brain.
-Police have not identified the victim.
+The Press Association reported that the teenager was a Kurdish Iranian and suffered a fractured skull and a blood clot on his brain.
+Police have not identified him.

-Four people were charged with violent disorder, and one with violent disorder and grievous bodily harm, police said, They will appear in court later.
+The teenager remained in intensive care in a hospital on Monday, where his condition was described as "serious" but not life threatening.

-The teenager was still in hospital Monday, where his condition was described as "serious" but not life-threatening.
+Police arrested nine people, ranging in age from 17 to 26, over the weekend and another person on Monday in connection with the attack.

-The Metropolitan Police said they were called to the scene at 11.40pm Friday.
-Detectives believe that a group of suspects approached the victim as he waited with two friends at a bus stop outside The Goat pub.
+Four people were charged with violent disorder, and one with violent disorder and racially aggravated grievous bodily harm, police said Monday.
+Those charged are all in their twenties, police said.

-Detective Inspector Gary Castle, from Croydon criminal investigation department, said in a statement Monday: "We now know that a large number of people, approximately 20, were involved in the attack on the victim."
+The Metropolitan Police said they were called to the scene at 11:40 pm local time Friday.
+Detectives believe a group of suspects approached the victim as he waited with two friends at a bus stop outside The Goat pub.

-He added: "It is understood that the suspects asked the victim where he was from and when they established that he was an asylum seeker they chased him and launched a brutal attack.
+Detective Inspector Gary Castle of Croydon's criminal investigation department said in a statement Monday: "We now know that a large number of people, approximately 20, were involved in the attack on the victim."

 One resident told the Press Association: "There was a group of roughly 10 people that was kicking and punching him, and the rest, another 10 or 20, were all just around watching.
 Then when they heard sirens they started to go."